Creating and Customizing Scorecard KPI in Google Data Studio

 This tab shows settings related to the data source.

 Data source: A data source lets you to connect to the data set you want to use.
 Data source options are: change the data source, view/edit the data source, add a blended data source.
+More on how to connect a new data source is here.

 Metric: Metrics are used to measure the contents of dimensions and provide the chart with a numeric scale and data series.
 Drag fields from the Available Fields tab on the right onto the chart to add measurements.
 You can also click Add metric in the Data tab.